Dominion Astrophysical Observatory: World-record status

 The Plaskett telescope was possibly planned to be the largest telescope in the world but delays meant it was completed and saw "first light" on May 6, 1918, six months after the 100-inch Hooker telescope at Mount Wilson Observatory.
 However, although the Hooker telescope achieved a first light on November 1, 1917, it was not really opened until 1918, which was also affected by delays especially from World War I. At this point most observatories still had 19th-century-era refractors of at most 1 to 2 ft in aperture, as a shift to reflectors was still growing.

 It also surpassed the 72 in metal mirror Leviathan of Parsonstown, built in 1845 but dismantled by the 1910s.

-The Plaskett telescope remained the second largest until the 74 in reflector at David Dunlap Observatory in 1935 (also in Canada) debuted.
+The Plaskett telescope remained the second largest until the 74 in reflector at the David Dunlap Observatory debuted at the University of Toronto, Canada in 1935.